 Side note: it’s the Toll House recipe for the most part.
 Couple edits of my own.

-Add in the sugars and vanilla.
-Then eggs, then dry ingredients.
+Cream the butter, then add in the sugars and vanilla.
+Next add eggs, then dry ingredients.
 Finally, add the chocolate chips!
 (Apologies for the lack of photos.
 This is what happens when I bake after midnight.)

 After chilling.
 It’s good for the butter to be cold before baking.